i-VRESSE/workflow-builder/README.md

 ### Workflow archive

-The workflow builder creates a zip file with a workflow configuration file called `workflow.cfg` in a [TOML format](https://toml.io).
+The workflow builder creates a zip file with a workflow configuration file called `workflow.cfg` in [TOML format](https://toml.io).
 The configuration file contains paths to input files which are included in the zip file.

 ## Workflow configuration file